Nyala Paediatric Centre

 The Centre is equipped with three paediatric clinics, a heart clinic, a radiology room, a laboratory for analysis, a pharmacy, and a hospital ward with 18 bed spaces, as well as other integral facilities like the stock room, offices and kitchen.

-Since then, we have never stopped looking for a way to safely restart activities there, knowing how important it was to the people of Darfur.
+Since then, we have never stopped looking for a way to safely restart activities in Nyala, knowing how important it was to the people of Darfur.

 This project is funded by the Italian Agency for Development Cooperation (AICS).